alttch/hyper-static/README.md

 function for Hyper, with own logic, if a static file needs to be returned - give the crate a path and that is it.

+For Hyper 0.14 use the crate version 0.1.x.

 * serves large files with zero-copy buffers
 * correctly handles partial requests (Content-Range)
 * handles If-Modified-Since, If-None-Match